This house has taught me a lot about growth.

 Since I’m a planner, I worked diligently to have the best schedule for the day.
 We’d start before it was too hot, load the trucks and cars of our friends who helped us—and the U-Haul we rented because of the threat of rain—and unload at the new house, hopefully in one trip.

 Everything that could went wrong.
-The tool we needed to unhook our dryer was at the house so I left as soon as our first friends arrived, headed to the house to retrieve that tool.
-When I returned, our entire apartment was empty, which was emotionally a bit overwhelming!
+The tool we needed to unhook our dryer was at the house so I left the apartment to go fetch that as soon as our first friends arrived.
+When I returned, our friends hadn’t been idly waiting for me!
+The entire apartment was empty, which was emotionally a bit overwhelming!

 The night before, we had borrowed a trailer from a generous friend.
 Not wanting anything to happen to it, we bought a cheap lock for it so it would stay safe in our apartment complex overnight.
 But on Moving Day, as half of our friends headed to the new house with the U-Haul, Devin and I could not find the key to the brand-new lock.